alchemycodelab/javascript-career-track-prerequisites/arrays.md

 ### `.find` and `.findIndex`

-These are also predicate based array methods like `.filter`.
+These are also predicate based array methods (like `.filter`).
-Instead of returning a new array, `.find` returns the first element "found" (returns `true` from the callback function). `findIndex` returns the index of the first found element.
+Instead of returning a new array, `.find` returns the first element "found" (returns a truthy value from the callback function).
+Returns `undefined` if no match.

+`findIndex` returns the index of the first found element.
+Returns `-1` if no match.

 ```js
 const fruits = [